ptitSeb/gl4es/README.md

  * glxgears works, but FlatShade is not implemented (and will probably never be), so it's slightly different then using GLES1.1 or actuel GL hardware
  * GL_TEXTURE_1D, GL_TEXTURE_3D and GL_TEXTURE_RECTANGLE_ARB are not yet supported in shaders (they are supported in fixed pipeline functions), and texture 3D are just a single 2D layer for now.
  * Program that link only a GL_FRAGMENT or GL_VERTEX shader are not supported yet.
+ * Some VBO are used.

 Status of the GLES1.1 backend
  * Framebuffer use FRAMEBUFFER_OES extension (that must be present in the GLES 1.1 stack)
  * Lighting doesn't support double-side or color separation
  * FogCoord or Secondary colors are not supported
  * GL_TEXTURE_3D are just a single 2D layer (the 1st layer).
+ * VBO are supported, but they are emulated, even if VBO if supported in GLES1.1 driver

 If you use gl4es in your project (as a static or dynamic link), please mention gl4es in you readme / about / whatever.